 That is the argument I want to have with the Leader of the Opposition.
 That is the biggest and most important difference between us—between us one-nation Conservatives and the socialists on the Opposition Benches.
 There is only one way now to move this country forward and to have that debate, and that is to get Brexit done.
 There is only one way to get Brexit done, in the face of this unrelenting parliamentary obstructionism—this endless, wilful, fingers crossed, “Not me, guv!” refusal to deliver on the mandate of the people—and that is to refresh this Parliament and to give the people a choice.

 I say to the whole House and to all those who may still be hesitating about whether to vote for the Bill that there is only one way to restore the esteem in which our democracy is held and to recover the respect in which Parliament should be held by the people of this country, and that is, finally, to offer ourselves to the judgment of the people of this country.
 I commend the Bill to the House.

 No, I will not.
-They are a Government that created the vicious hostile environment that saw our own citizens deported.
+They are a Government who created the vicious hostile environment that saw our own citizens deported.
 It is time for real change.

 I shall be voting against an early election today and encourage as many of my colleagues as possible to defy the threats and blandishments, and to do so as well.
 The uncertainty about the outcome of a general election means that, in reality, no deal has certainly not been taken off the table.